onurersen/onurersen.github.io/_posts/2025-01-30-what-money-can-buy.md

 tags: personal
 ---

-Lately, I get Influence by the things that I see, the things that people recommend, the things that people who accept as authority and advice.
-I feel like I am being influenced by the modern world.
+Lately, I've noticed how much I'm influenced by the things I see, the recommendations I receive, and the advice from people I consider authorities.
+It feels like the modern world is constantly shaping my decisions.

-To be honest, social media and all this marketing things Make people buy things that they don't really need.
+To be honest, social media and marketing make us buy things we don't really need.
+The line between "needs" and "wants" has become blurred, thanks to the overwhelming amount of information we're bombarded with.

-"Needs and Wants", right...
-Nowadays we cannot distinguish between these two, many thanks to a lot of information being pushed over us, however Everything and everyone tries to pull us to the orbit of "Wants".
+>  Everything and everyone seem to pull us into the orbit of "wants."

-I generally avoid buying stuff that won't change in my life in a positive way.
-Around 2019, I bought DJI Osmo Mobile.
-Gimbal world for Youtubers, broadcaster was booming.
+I generally avoid buying things that won't positively impact my life.
+Around 2019, I bought a DJI Osmo Mobile.
-Since mobile phones were also enhancing in video recording technology, I wanted get into wagon to produce something remarkable.
-Indeed, I had no idea what the gimbal was at that time and one day a colleague gave his brand new shiny DJI Osmo Mobile to me to test for the weekend.
-I was amazed by the possibilities of shooting videos and being creative with that device.
-As a matter of fact, ordered mine right away.
-At first it was super fun to shoot videos using my mobile phone mounted on that gimbal.
-Later, it became a burden to carry the gimbal, mount it, calibrate it etc.
+The gimbal world was booming among YouTubers and broadcasters.
+With mobile phones improving in video recording technology, I wanted to jump on the bandwagon and create something remarkable.
+I had no idea what a gimbal was until a colleague lent me his brand-new DJI Osmo Mobile for the weekend.
+I was amazed by the possibilities it offered for shooting videos and being creative.
+I ordered mine right away.
+Initially, it was super fun to shoot videos with my mobile phone mounted on the gimbal.
+However, it soon became a burden to carry, mount, and calibrate.

 ![picture alt](/img/what-money-can-buy/gimbalcalibrate.png)

-Also DJI released new more capable versions of it and I ended up preferring not to carry it with me instead use my barehands to shoot interesting videos.
-I later somehow sold it and promised myself not to buy another technological device that I really want, but I really need.
+As DJI released more advanced versions, I found myself preferring to shoot videos with my bare hands.
+Eventually, I sold the gimbal and promised myself not to buy another technological device unless I truly needed it.

-We are humans, and humans can make the very same mistake again and again...
+>  We are human, and humans can make the same mistake repeatedly.

 Recently, I was listening to Andrew Huberman's podcast.
-In an episode, he was talking about sleep quality and improve effectiveness of the sleep.
-His speech at one moment went around Wake-up lights.
-He told that he found them useful, since he was behind the idea of getting natural or artifical light somehow during the very first moments when people wake-up.
-This way, people can activate their eye nerves and get morning boost to feel beter and perform better.
-Of course, I did search and ordered mine in a few days.
-I was not capable of evaluating if it was a "Need" or a "Want".
+In one episode, he discussed sleep quality and how to improve it.
+He mentioned wake-up lights and found them useful because they provide natural or artificial light during the first moments of waking up.
+This helps activate the eye nerves and gives a morning boost to feel and perform better.
+Naturally, I researched and ordered one within a few days.
+I couldn't determine if it was a "need" or a "want."

-For sure, I was struggling waking up in the morning, because I live in a country which is dark long in the mornings, especially during autumn and winter days.
+I struggled to wake up in the morning, especially during the dark autumn and winter days in my country.
-First ridiculous thing I bumped into was super-high prices from Philips for a Wake-up light.
-More than 100 even close 200 euro for a simple light with a timer and slowly dimming light functionality??? while even it is super-cheap LED lighting technology???
+The first ridiculous thing I encountered was the high prices from Philips for a wake-up light—over 100, even close to 200 euros for a simple light with a timer and dimming functionality, despite the cheap LED lighting technology.
-I was really curious about who did valuation of this non-advanced technology/product, and how...
-In the end, I bought a cheap device that I can use for its sole purpose.
+I was curious about who valued this non-advanced product and how.
+In the end, I bought a cheaper device that served its purpose.

-In the morning of the very next day that I bought my Wake-Up light, I woke up 30 mins before it started to shine and its alarm went off.
-And then same thing happennd on the other day and then another day...
-It was long that after I realized that I paid for the Wake-Up light to motivate my inner clock to wake up automatically early.
+The morning after I bought my wake-up light, I woke up 30 minutes before it started to shine and its alarm went off.
+The same thing happened the next day and the day after.
+Eventually, I realized I had paid for the wake-up light to motivate my inner clock to wake up early automatically.

+>  Sometimes, we pay not just for physical goods also to stimulate ourselves to realize we don't actually need something but the effect of having it.

+Owning a gimbal made me realize I didn't need one to record videos.
+Similarly, owning a wake-up light made me realize I could wake up without it, although I still need the artificial lighting it provides in the mornings, as Mr. Huberman suggests.

 ![picture alt](/img/what-money-can-buy/wakeup.gif)

-I think sometimes we pay the price not for only the physical goods but to stimulate ourselves to realize that we don't actually need something but the effect of having it.
-Owning a gimbal made me realize that I do not need a gimbal, everything around recording a video is possible without a gimbal and then owning a Wake-Up light made me realize that as long as
-I can wake up without a Wake-Up light - but anyway still I need that artificial lighting that it provides in the mornings, says Mr Huberman :)